Minestrone soup and biscuits by Chef Nancy Henley.

-Make the leap: From tentative to talented cooking!
+Make the Leap: From Tentative to Talented Cooking!

-ExploreExplore cuisine up close and far and wide with great curiosity.
-Try new foods when travelling, experiment with ingredients and combinations and ask questions.
+Explore cuisine with great curiosity—both up close and far and wide.
+Try new foods when travelling, experiment with ingredients and ask questions.

-GrowGrow your cooking repertoire with essential culinary life skills.
-How about growing your own vegetable/herb garden or making your garden bee-friendly?
+Grow your cooking repertoire with essential culinary skills.
+Why not try growing a vegetable/herb garden or making your garden bee-friendly?

-NourishNourish mind and body by incorporating all senses when cooking – always choose the best ingredients for your body.
-Read about food and understand food labels.
+Nourish your mind and body by incorporating all five senses into your cooking.
+Always choose the best ingredients for your body, and take the time to read and understand food labels.

-ConnectConnect with your inner foodie and gift yourself with the time to cook!
+Connect with your inner foodie and gift yourself with the time to cook!
 Trust your own instincts when playing in the kitchen.
 Share your experiences with friends and family and connect whenever you can to local hardworking farmers, food purveyors and kitchenware suppliers.

 That is ALL it takes to leap from tentative to talented cooking.